Frogs return to the pond in Spring and leave frog spawn

 - Numbers of one species will control another until they balance with each other eg newts are a predator of frog tadpoles especially in the weeks immediately after frog spawning when adult newts are in the pond laying their eggs.
 And late stage frog tadpoles can eat young newts when the frog tadpoles are in the carnivore stage.

-Adult frogs can be affected by Frog red leg – ranavirus – on hot days between June and August at temperatures above 25°C. To identify you have this problem – you will find a large number of dead frogs in a short space of time with the frogs often thin and lethargic before death.
+Adult frogs can be affected by Frog red leg - ranavirus - on hot days between June and August at temperatures above 25°C. You will find a large number of dead frogs in a short space of time with the frogs often thin and lethargic before death.